Representing the Disciplinary Structure of Physics: A Comparative Evaluation of Graph and Text Embedding Methods: Introduction

-Despite the increasing use of embedding methods in the study of scientific production and innovation, relatively little attention has been paid to the systematic comparison of two primary embedding approaches---content and graph embedding.
-While previous studies~\parencites{zhangP2VLargescaleAcademic2019}{kozlowskiSemanticRelationalSpaces2021} have explored the use of various graph and text embedding methods to represent scientific publications, the methods were evaluated separately.
-Here, we compare popular graph and text embedding methods in terms of how well the resulting embeddings capture the disciplinary structure of physics.
-We focus on the field of physics, particularly papers published in the American Physical Society (APS)~\parencite{PhysicalReviewJournalsa}, which, until recently, has used a hierarchical classification system called the Physics and Astronomy Classification Scheme (PACS).
+In this study, we compare popular graph and text embedding (specifically spectral and neural network based) methods in terms of how well the resulting embeddings capture the disciplinary structure of physics.
+We focus on the field of physics, particularly papers published in the American Physical Society (APS), which, until recently, has used a hierarchical classification system called the Physics and Astronomy Classification Scheme (PACS).
 We then conduct a series of experiments to evaluate the embeddings' ability to capture the hierarchical structure of PACS.